rodrimati1992/notzero/README.md

 8 | let _ = notzero::nz!(ZERO);
   |         ^^^^^^^^^^^^^^^^^^ the evaluated program panicked at 'passed in a `0` argument', src/lib.rs:8:9
   |
-  = note: this error originates in the macro `notzero::nz` (in Nightly builds, run with -Z macro-backtrace for more info)
+  = note: this error originates in the macro `notzero::nz` (in Nightly builds, run with -Z macro-backtrace more info)
 ```

 # No-std support